-1. You or any member of your household must have been the owner of the farm (see definitions on page 3) for which the credit is being claimed, at the end of the taxable year.
+1. You or any member of your household must have been the "owner" of the farm (see definitions later in these instructions) for which the credit is being claimed, at the end of the taxable year.

-- 2. You must have been a resident of Wisconsin for the entire taxable year.
-The taxable year may be either calendar year 2018 or a fiscal year beginning in 2018, but it must be for the same period covered by your 2018 income tax return. - A corporation must have been organized under the laws of Wisconsin. - 3.
-You and your spouse must not claim homestead credit for 2018 or the veterans and surviving spouses property tax credit based on your 2018 property taxes (payable in 2019). - 4.
-You must have paid to or be legally responsible for paying to the taxing authority the 2018 property taxes levied against the qualifying acres (see definition on page 3) to which the claim relates. - 5.
-Your farm must be located in a farmland preservation zoning district (see definition on page 3) at the end of the taxable year to which the claim relates, or must be wholly or partially covered by an original or modified farmland preservation agreement entered into after July 1, 2009. - 6.
-Your farm must have produced at least \$6,000 of gross farm revenues (see definition on page 3) during the taxable year to which the claim relates or at least a total of \$18,000 in gross farm revenues during the taxable year to which the claim relates and the 2 immediately preceding taxable years.
+2. You must have been a resident of Wisconsin for the entire taxable year.
+The taxable year may be either calendar year 2022 or a fiscal year beginning in 2022, but it must be for the same period covered by your 2022 income tax return.

+A corporation must have been organized under the laws of Wisconsin.

+- 3. You and your spouse must not claim homestead credit for 2022 or the veterans and surviving spouses property tax credit based on your 2022 property taxes (payable in 2023). - 4.
+You must have paid to or be legally responsible for paying to the taxing authority the 2022 property taxes levied against the "qualifying acres" (see definition later in these instructions) to which the claim relates. - 5.
+At the end of the taxable year to which the claim relates, your farm must be located in a "farmland preservation zoning district" (see definition later in these instructions), or must be wholly or partially covered by an original or modified farmland preservation agreement entered into after July 1, 2009. - 6. our farm must have produced at least \$6,000 of "gross farm revenues" (see definition later in these instructions) during the taxable year to which the claim relates or at least a total of \$18,000 in gross farm revenues during the taxable year to which the claim relates and the 2 immediately preceding taxable years.
 If you rent out your farm, the renter's gross farm revenues are used to satisfy this requirement. - 7.
 As of the end of the taxable year to which the claim relates, there must not have been an outstanding notice of noncompliance with a soil and water conservation plan or standards issued against your farm.